CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/examples-uniform.rst

    Ex 3 chosen experiment for first stage

 6. After these runs have been collected, the experimenter wants to collect additional runs.
-In this case, return to the first SDOE module window, and load in the candidate set (which can be change to reflect any knowledge gained during the first phase, such as undesirable regions or new combinations to include).
-The completed experiment should also be included as a **Hitory** file, by going to the **SDOE_files** folder and selecting the file containing the appropriate design.
+In this case, return to the first SDOE module window, and load in the candidate set (which can be changed to reflect any knowledge gained during the first phase, such as undesirable regions or new combinations to include).
+The completed experiment should also be included as a **History** file, by going to the **SDOE_files** folder and selecting the file containing the appropriate design.

 .. figure:: figs/Ex3_ensemble_w_history.png
    :alt: Home Screen